aschuma/aws-ec2-socks-proxy/README.md

 The first script will perform the following tasks:

-* Install a public key in the AWS region.
+* Install a public key in an AWS region.
 * Configure a security group.
 * Launch a Nano EC2 instance using the public key and security group provided in the previous step.
 * Output an ssh command to start an SOCKS proxy using the EC2 instance as target.